MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-process.md

 <span id="_Process"></span><span id="_process"></span><span id="_PROCESS"></span> *Process*
 Specifies the hexadecimal address or the process ID of the process on the target computer.

 The value of *Process* determines whether the !process extension displays a process address or a process ID .
 If *Process* is omitted in any version of Windows, the debugger displays data only about the current system process.
 If *Process* is 0 and *ImageName* is omitted, the debugger displays information about all active processes.
-If -1 is specifed for *Process* information about the current process is displayed.
+If -1 is specified for *Process* information about the current process is displayed.

 <span id="Flags"></span><span id="flags"></span><span id="FLAGS"></span>*Flags*
 Specifies the level of detail to display. *Flags* can be any combination of the following bits.
 If *Flags* is 0, only a minimal amount of information is displayed.
 The default varies according to the version of Windows and the value of *Process*.
 The default is 0x3 if *Process* is omitted or if *Process* is either 0 or -1; otherwise, the default is 0xF.